Seventeen Point Agreement: Background

 After the fall of the Qing dynasty in 1912, the 13th Dalai Lama declared the independence of Tibet.
 This de facto independence was repeatedly challenged by the Chinese government in Beijing.
 On 1 October 1949, the 10th Panchen Lama wrote a telegraph to congratulate the Chinese communists on the liberation of the northwest and the establishment of People's Republic of China.
 He also expressed his excitement at the impending liberation of Tibet.
 The People's Liberation Army crossed the Jinsha River on 6 or 7 October 1950 and defeated the Tibetan army by 19 October.
 Instead of continuing with the military campaign, China asked Tibet to send representatives to Beijing to negotiate an agreement.
 The Dalai Lama believes the draft agreement was written by China, and Tibetan representatives were not allowed to suggest any alterations.
 China did not allow the Tibetan representatives to communicate with the Tibetan government in Lhasa.
 The Tibetan delegation was not authorized by Lhasa to sign, but ultimately submitted to pressure from the Chinese to sign anyway, using seals which had been specifically made for the purpose.

+After the second negotiation, for the deployment of troops Ngapoi Ngawang Jigme sent telegraph and sought feedback from the Kashag.

+After Ngapo Ngawang Jigmei returned to Lhasa from Beijing, the Tibetan government convened an "official meeting" from September 26 to 29, which included all monks and lay officials, abbots of the three major monasteries, and officers of the Tibetan army above the rank of Jiaben, totaling more than 300 people.
+The meeting approved the statement presented to the Dalai Lama: "The signed 17-point agreement will be of great benefit to the Dalai Lama's great cause, and to the Buddhist teachings, politics, and economy of Tibet.
+It is unparalleled, and should be followed and implemented."
+The 14th Dalai Lama ratified the agreement in the form of a telegraph on 24 October 1951.